Soul Surfer (film): Release

+Reception

 Box office

 The film was released in 2,214 theaters in the United States and Canada on April 8, 2011.
 It grossed $10.6 million over its opening weekend, ranking fourth at the box office.
 Sony Pictures reported that 80% of the audience was female and that 56% were under 25 years old.

 Critical reception

 Soul Surfer has received mixed reviews from critics.
-Review aggregation website Rotten Tomatoes gives a score of 46% based on reviews from 101 critics, with an average rating of 5.3/10.
+Review aggregation website Rotten Tomatoes gives a score of 45% based on reviews from 105 critics, with an average rating of 5.3/10.
 The site's consensus is: "There's an amazing true story at the heart of Soul Surfer -- and unfortunately, it's drowned by waves of Hollywood cheese."
 On Metacritic — which assigns a weighted mean score — the film has a score of 53 out of 100 based on 27 critics, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times was mildly positive in his review, giving the film two-and-a-half stars out of four and writing "Soul Surfer is a wholesome movie, intended as inspirational.
 Whether it will cheer viewers who are not as capable as Bethany is an excellent question.
 AnnaSophia Robb is a convincing, cheerful heroine.
 Dennis Quaid and Helen Hunt, as Bethany's parents, are stalwart and supportive, although the script indeed leaves them with no other choice."
 Owen Gleiberman of Entertainment Weekly gave the film a B grade, writing "[t]he more cynical viewers out there may say, 'Not for me.'
 But Soul Surfer, while formulaic in design, is an authentic and heartfelt movie."
 S. Jhoanna Robledo of Common Sense Media gave the film three stars out of five, writing "Yes, it's a message movie, but the message burrows deep enough under your skin to make the movie, given its utter conventionality, unexpectedly stirring."

 Despite mixed critical reception, it was a hit among audiences; CinemaScore polls reports that the average grade moviegoers gave it was a rare A+.

 Home media

-Soul Surfer was released on DVD and Blu-ray on August 2, 2011 by Sony Pictures Home Entertainment.
+Soul Surfer was released on DVD and Blu-ray on August 2, 2011, by Sony Pictures Home Entertainment.